-- 36.3.39 The dominant sources of noise in the Borough are is generated by road and rail traffic, building and construction activity (including DIY), noisy neighbours, pubs and clubs, pavement cafés/outdoor seating and noisy building services plant and equipment.
-Aircraft and helicopter noise is also a concern in parts of the Borough. - 36.3.40 Vibration in the Borough, apart from temporary construction activity work, is usually generated as a result of caused by surface trains, including night freight trains, and underground trains. - 36.3.41 Noise sensitive development includes residential dwellings, schools and hospital uses. - 36.3.42 The Environmental Noise (England) Regulations 2006, the and London Plan and the National Planning Policy Framework requires the consideration of profecting tranquil/quiet areas.
-At present, there are no such areas identified in the Borough, however the Council will work with the Department for Environment, Food and Rural Affairs to identify these in due course. - 36.3.43 Issues of noise and nuisance are considered on a site by site basis having regard to the proposal, site context and surrounding uses.
-Owing to the specialist nature of enforcing noise standards, the advice of the Council sequence of the - 36.3.44 The evidence on noise and vibration shows that we need a policy to ensure that new development takes account of existing sources of noise and vibration and proposed noise and vibration generating development does not impact on existing amenity.
+36.3.39 The dominant sources of noise in the Borough are is generated by road and rail traffic, building and construction activity (including DIY), noisy neighbours, pubs and clubs, pavement cafés/outdoor seating and noisy building services plant and equipment.
+Aircraft and helicopter noise is also a concern in parts of the Borough.

+36.3.40 Vibration in the Borough, apart from temporary construction activity work, is usually generated as a result of caused by surface trains, including night freight trains, and underground trains.

+36.3.41 Noise sensitive development includes residential dwellings, schools and hospital uses.

+36.3.42 The Environmental Noise (England) Regulations 2006, the and London Plan and the National Planning Policy Framework requires the consideration of protecting tranquil/quiet areas.
+At present, there are no such areas identified in the Borough, however the Council will work with the Department for Environment, Food and Rural Affairs to identify these in due course.

+36.3.43 Issues of noise and nuisance are considered on a site by site basis having regard to the proposal, site context and surrounding uses.
+Owing to the specialist nature of enforcing noise standards, the advice of the Council[®]'s Environmental Health Department Noise and Nuisance Officer will be sought on all applications where were noise and vibration is likely to may be an issue.

+36.3.44 The evidence on noise and vibration shows that we need a policy to ensure that new development takes account of existing sources of noise and vibration and proposed noise and vibration generating development does not impact on existing amenity.